 Judicial Standing Orders: AI to Z (on-demand webinar by Bloomberg Law): Insights on current legal practices regulated by judicial standing orders and future practices influenced by technology.

 Since ChatGPT's debut in November 2022, the practical risks of using generative AI have become widely recognized.
-These risks include lack of transparency, biased training data, generation of false information (known as "hallucinations"), and privacy concerns.
-The integration of generative AI into legal practice raises significant ethical considerations for law students and attorneys:
+The integration of generative AI into legal research practice raises significant ethical considerations for law students and attorneys:

 ABA Resolution 112 urges lawyers to address ethical issues related to AI, including bias, explainability, and transparency.